shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

 - Need Error Handling around all of the request layer calls that could throw
 - Check animated tabs and make sure we set up some kind of key prop
 - Need to remove all instance of the old implimentation of the error modal
+- Need to come up with a better interface for the ErrorModal something like I have for the other tabs and such

 ### Fix Bugs
 - Whatever this Text strings must be rendered within text when trying to authentication